lucas-crodrigues/rails-blog/README.md

 ### Install

-In the terminal, go to where you wish the repo to be located and run this command.
+In the terminal, navigate to where you wish the repo to be located and run these commands.

 ```
 $ git clone https://github.com/lucas-crodrigues/ruby-capstone.git